-I’m not here to tell you to suck it up and just be happy when you’re not, because let’s face it, deployments or a recent PCS move plus the holidays can be as disappointing as the recent Gilmore Girls revival was to me, but I will share a few tried-and-true strategies that have gotten me through many, many less than ideal holiday seasons.
+I’m not here to tell you to suck it up and just be happy when you’re not, because let’s face it, deployments or a recent PCS move plus the holidays can be disappointing, but I will share a few tried-and-true strategies that have gotten me through many, many less than ideal holiday seasons.

 1. Manage expectations.

 You—and your kids—may simply not have the heart to celebrate the way you always have in the past if your spouse isn’t there.
 Or if you’ve recently PCS’ed, are far from your extended family and beloved friends, and don’t know a soul in the new location, acknowledge that this year will be different and go from there.

 During one holiday season which found us only at the half-way mark of a year-long deployment, one friend regularly called me up with little notice to let me know she was bringing by dinner or to invite me over for impromptu drinks.
 Since she knew I’d make excuses and say no if given any warning whatsoever, this tactic worked.
 I rarely turned these offers down, and am still grateful for how she read the situation (she knew me well!).

 Still, making some holiday plans in advance can be a positive thing—and a good excuse if you’re not wanting to travel or accept certain invitations.
 Having specific plans so you can say, “No thank you, we’ve already planned to see a movie Christmas evening” gives you an out and also something to look forward to, as well as giving you the opportunity to do something completely different than what you’d normally do.
 Nothing wrong with that!